levibostian/AndroidBlanky/docs/libs/RETROFIT.md

 ```

 > Tip: To make things easy to find, put *all* endpoints for each API is contained in 1 file.
 1 interface file for each API that you use in that app.

+> Tip: I use a free desktop software [Advanced Rest Client](https://advancedrestclient.com/) to learn how to interact with a network API.
+Advanced Rest Client allows you to quickly and easily perform HTTP requests from your computer to help you debug your code and better understand a network API you are working with.

 > Note: The file `GitHubService.kt` is already created for you.
 See that file for an example of an interface file for creating endpoints.